Skip to main content

 This line of work forms part of my dissertation work on identifying epistemic injustices in scientific production.
 The thesis project addresses the representation, content, and use of science from peripheral regions, relying on international and regional academic databases to contribute to a pluralistic view of global science.

-Alonso-Álvarez, P. & van Eck, N. J. (2024, October 29).
-Coverage and metadata availability of African publications in OpenAlex: A comparative analysis.
-28th International Conference on Science, Technology and Innovation Indicators (STI2024), Berlin, Germany. https://doi.org/10.5281/zenodo.14006425
+Alonso-Álvarez, P. & van Eck, N. J. (2025).
+Coverage and metadata completeness and accuracy of African research publications in OpenAlex: A comparative analysis.
+Quantitative Science Studies. https://doi.org/10.1162/QSS.a.396

 Alonso-Álvarez, P. (2024).
 Exploring research quality and journal representation: A comparative study of African Journals Online, Web of Science, and Scopus.
 Research Evaluation, 33, rvae057. https://doi.org/10.1093/reseval/rvae057